-The Ulster County Sheriff offers the services of its In-Water Rescue Team to communities and law enforcement agencies throughout Ulster County.
+The Ulster County Sheriff's Office offers the services of its In-Water Rescue Team to communities and law enforcement agencies throughout Ulster County.

 Rescue team members are highly trained deputy sheriffs and correction officers who, in addition to their regular duties, don dry suits and underwater breathing apparatus whenever the need for their specialized skills arises.
 Equipped with state-of-the-art equipment depending on the particular situation, members utilize devices such as wired and wireless voice communications, underwater metal detectors and protective apparel to fulfill their mission.

 Diving specialists are experienced in all phases of underwater evidence recovery.
 This includes crime scene integrity and chain of custody procedures.
 Each year these members conduct dives involving search and recovery of evidence, victims and property.
 On call 24 hours a day, members are stationed throughout Ulster County when on regular patrol duty.
-They often train with the Navigation Unit to enhance the coordination of effort.
+They often train with the Navigation Unit and other specialized teams to enhance coordination and effectiveness.

 Divers and land support personnel, called tenders, receive their training from Lifeguard Systems, an Ulster County professional underwater rescue and recovery company.